Skip to content

 Input definition

-In this section we go over some examples giving further explanations and we collect some typical use cases which can help as handy sources to get you started in the definition.
+This section provides examples giving further explanations and we collect some typical use cases which can help as handy sources to get you started in the definition.

 Inital example